2110336-2565-2/sec2-group9-modela/README.md

 ## What is it ?

-A platform for matching between Actor and Casting recruiting for acting
+A platform for matching between Actor and Casting recruiting for acting works

 ## Project Structure